Bellaire, Texas: Parks and recreation

 Evelyn's Park, on the former Teas Nursery property, is 5 acre large.
 The dedication ceremony of the future Evelyn's Park was held on June 25, 2011.
 The groundbreaking was in June 2015, and the opening was scheduled for April 22, 2017.
 The Yellow House has food establishments; it housed the Ivy & James restaurant until June 30, 2018.

-As of 1996 Bellaire prohibits smoking in public parks and dogs in all non-dog public parks; as of that year smoking in public parks brings a fine of $500.
-The ordinance was adopted around 1996 on a 4–3 vote.
+As of 1996, Bellaire prohibits smoking in public parks and dogs in all non-dog public parks; as of that year, smoking in public parks incurs a fine of $500.
+The ordinance was adopted around 1996 by a 4–3 vote.

 Bellaire holds annual Fourth of July parades and annual "'snow' in the park" Christmas celebrations.

 Bellaire's Little League baseball team entered the Little League World Series in 2000; the team lost to the team of Maracaibo, Venezuela.
 In 2002 Bellaire's little league team was placed in the same league as the West University Place team.
 Previously they played in separate leagues.